NHL ends regular season, will open with 24-team playoff at an undetermined date

+“There’s a reason we’re not giving you dates now,” he said.
+“Anyone who is giving you a date is guessing.”

+Bettman said the league anticipates playing games without fans.
+He said he hopes fans will be back in arenas for the 2020-21 season.
-Under the plan unveiled Tuesday, the 189 regular season games remaining when play was suspended March 12 have been canceled, and 24 teams would compete in a modified and expanded playoffs that will take place in two hub cities that have not been determined.
-No dates were announced, though training camps will not be held earlier than the first half of July.
-Bettman said the league anticipates playing the games without fans in attendance.

-There will be one hub city for the Eastern Conference and one for the West.
-The sites under consideration are Chicago, Columbus, Dallas, Edmonton, Las Vegas, Los Angeles, Minneapolis/St. Paul, Pittsburgh, Toronto and Vancouver.
-Each team will be allowed a maximum of 50 people in a hub city.
+Under the league’s plan, the 189 regular season games remaining when play was suspended March 12 have been canceled, and 24 teams would compete in a modified and expanded playoffs that will take place in two hub cities that have not been determined.
+Bettman said the league would decide within three to four weeks on the hub cities; in the running are Chicago, Columbus, Dallas, Edmonton, Las Vegas, Los Angeles, Minneapolis/St. Paul, Pittsburgh, Toronto and Vancouver.
+NHL Deputy Commissioner Bill Daly said the league would not be in a position to play in any Canadian cities without a relaxation of the country’s 14-day self-quarantine regulations.

-The 24-team format would have the top four teams in each conference (based on points percentage) playing a round robin against one another for seeding, while the remaining 16 teams would play best-of-five series in a qualifying round to advance to the first round.
+The 24-team format would have the top four teams in each conference (based on points percentage) playing a round robin against one another to determine seeding, while the remaining 16 teams would play best-of-five series in a qualifying round to advance to the first round.
 The format and series lengths for the first and second rounds have yet to be determined.
 Conference finals and the Stanley Cup finals would be the standard best-of-seven series.

-In the Eastern Conference, Washington would be in the round robin with Boston, Tampa Bay and Philadelphia.
-In the West, St. Louis, Colorado, Vegas and Dallas are in the round robin.
-The qualifying round matchups in the East would be the Pittsburgh Penguins vs. the Montreal Canadiens; the Carolina Hurricanes vs. the New York Rangers; the New York Islanders vs. the Florida Panthers; and the Toronto Maple Leafs vs. the Columbus Blue Jackets.
+In the Eastern Conference, the Washington Capitals would be in the round robin with the Boston Bruins, Tampa Bay Lightning and Philadelphia Flyers.
+In the West, the St. Louis Blues, Colorado Avalanche, Vegas Golden Knights and Dallas Stars would be in the round robin.
+The qualifying-round matchups in the East would be the Pittsburgh Penguins vs. the Montreal Canadiens; the Carolina Hurricanes vs. the New York Rangers; the New York Islanders vs. the Florida Panthers; and the Toronto Maple Leafs vs. the Columbus Blue Jackets.
 In the West, it would be the Edmonton Oilers vs. the Chicago Blackhawks; the Nashville Predators vs. the Arizona Coyotes; the Vancouver Canucks vs. the Minnesota Wild; and the Calgary Flames vs. the Winnipeg Jets.

 The playoff plan was proposed by the NHL’s Board of Governors and approved Friday by the NHLPA.